 The Council values contributions from members of the public.
 Under the Council's Have Your Say! policy you can ask questions or express a view to most public meetings.
-If you wish to speak at a meeting or wish to find out more, please refer to Your Council> Councillors and Meetings>Have Your Say at www.colchester.gov.uk
+If you wish to speak at a meeting or wish to find out more, please refer to Attending Meetings and "Have Your Say" at www.colchester.gov.uk

-Audio Recording, Mobile phones and other devices
+Audio Recording, Filming, Mobile phones and other devices

 The Council audio records all its public meetings and makes the recordings available on the Council's website.
 Audio recording, photography and filming of meetings by members of the public is also permitted.
-The discreet use of phones, tablets, laptops, cameras and other such devices is permitted at all meetings of the Council.
+The discreet use of phones, tablets, laptops, cameras and other such devices is permitted at all meetings of the Council, with the exception of Committee members at all meetings of the Planning Committee, Licensing Committee, Licensing Sub-Committee and Governance Committee.
 It is not permitted to use voice or camera flash functionality and devices must be kept on silent mode.
-Councillors are permitted to use devices to receive messages and to access papers and information via the internet and viewing or participation in social media is at the discretion of the Chairman / Mayor presiding at the meeting who may choose to require all devices to be switched off at any time.
+Where permitted, Councillors' use of devices is limited to receiving messages and accessing papers and information via the internet.